zaphosting/docs/docs/account-restore-access.md

 ---
 id: account-restore-access
 title: Restore Access to your ZAP-Hosting account
-description: Get to know how you can restore access to your ZAP hosting account
+description: "Get to know how you can restore access to your ZAP hosting account"
 sidebar_label: Restore access
 ---